 Tell us a bit about yourself.

-I’m 54 years of age and I work for Brian Barr Solicitors, a firm that assists personal injury and insurance claimants, throughout England and Wales, specialising in cases involving chronic pain conditions such as Fibromyalgia, Complex Regional Pain Syndrome, and Chronic Fatigue.
+I’m 54 years of age and I work for a law firm that assists personal injury and insurance claimants, throughout England and Wales, specializing in cases involving chronic pain conditions such as Fibromyalgia, Complex Regional Pain Syndrome, and Chronic Fatigue.
 I also have two children, Jade 24, and Jake 18.
 My third child, Tara, was born with Miller Dieker Syndrome, a very rare condition with limited life expectancy, and died in 1997 five days after her second birthday.
 I also have an adorable Chihuahua called ‘Maxi’.

 What led up to your diagnosis?